CommonsBuild/marketplace-app/README.md

 Marketplace is a suite of Aragon apps providing Aragon organizations continuous fundraising capabilities.
 It implements the following features.

-### Presale
+### Hatch

-This module allows organizations to set a presale target that must be reached during a given period of time for the continous fundraising campaign to actually start.
+This module allows organizations to set a hatch target that must be reached during a given period of time for the continous fundraising campaign to actually start.

 ### Automatic Market Making